If you have been charged with your building's electrical maintenance, you may have heard specific terminology but are not quite sure what it means!

 When should a duration test be carried out?

-A duration test should be carried out off-peak time, for example in the evening when the building is empty.
+A duration test should be carried out in off-peak time, for example in the evening when the building is empty.

 As the emergency lighting system will be fully discharged, you want to ensure the batteries can recharge safely.